no5ix/no5ix.github.io/source/_posts/eng_easy_english_010_daily_english_conversation_practice.md

 # 08:30 Plans for the weekend.

+- Wow, I can't believe it's nearly the weekend again already
+- > I know that week is `whizzing` by so fast.
+- What have you got planned?
+- > It's a family weekend for me.
+- I will be collecting my mom and dad early on Saturday morning and driving them to a `rental property` by the sea.
+- > It's going to be peaceful and give everybody some real `time-out`.
+- That sounds `divine`, I love visiting the ocean.
+- > I think i'll be going with my family during the summer break.
+- What are you planning for your weekend?
+- > I'll be taking things easy
+- this week is hard work and I need some rest and relaxation.
+- > However, I will be going for dinner and drinks with my brothers on Saturday night.
+- nice; Where to?
+- > Just in town, `nowhere far` or `out of my way`, I want to keep things as easy as possible.
+- Sounds great enjoy!
+- > yeah, enjoy your weekend away too!
+- thanks!

 # 09:46 Comparing Two countries

+- Glen, I need your help, I'm thinking about traveling and don't know where to start.
+- > Oh wow, that's exciting when do you want to go?
+- July.
+- > and do you have a continent in mind?
+- Either Europe or Asia.
+- > okay cool, `that narrows it down slightly.`
+- Kind of.
+- > Okay, so thinking of Asia you could start Thailand.
+- Many people do, and it's an excellent base to travel to the rest of south east Asia.
+- > Okay, and what about Europe?
+- I've always loved Austria, although that's very different to Thailand.
+- > Summer in Austria is mild, It's much colder than Thailand.
+You definitely won't suffer from heat.
+- That's good to know.
+- > In the `foothill` valleys and mountains you can even freeze.
+- really? isn't that cold there?
+- > Yes, if you intend to visit alpine valleys you should have an autumn jacket.
+- Obviously, Thailand is much harder, and many parts are very touristy with visitors
+- > yeah, there're two very different countries.
+- Definitely lots of Thailand has excellent beaches but the views in Austria are stunning.
+- > I see
+- you may find the language barrier in Australia easier; almost everybody speaks English.
+- > Is that so? very interesting.
+- `Sanitation` in parts of Thailand is also worse than in Austria, and you're more likely to have an upset stomach.
+- > Hmm, that doesn't sound good.
+- It also depends on how far you want to travel and how much you want to spend.
+- > Australia's much closer, but Thailand will be much cheaper.
+- You know I have a lot to think about, thank you for your help.
+- > `No worries at all`.

 # 11:54 Talking about life history

+- How long have you `worked with` this company, rod?
+- > oh, I think it's 20 years this year.
+- Wow, you don't look old enough to have worked here for that long.
+- > haha, You're too `kind`.
+- If you don't mind me asking , what year were you born?
+- > No worries, I was born in 1981.
+- I finished college and came straight here and never left,
+- > wow, how about you?
+- Oh, I'm much older than you, I was born in 1973 but didn't go to college.
+- > And it's taken me a while to `work my way up`.
+- Were you born around here?
+- > Oh yes, i've always lived here. you?
+- Yep,`as local as they come`.
+- > What high school did you go to?
+- redbrook high
+- > Oh cool, I was just `down` the street at Bay view high.
+- I had lots of friends at redbrook, though.
+- > Nice yeah I went from redBrook Straight to Princeton, graduated in 2002, and got a job here.
+- It's what i've always wanted to do.
+- > That's an excellent way to do it.
+- When I left high school, my first job was as an `apprentice` `electrician`, I did like it, but it wasn't really for me.
+- > `Fast forward` a good few years I tried many jobs but `settled on` engineering.
+- That's great, I love hearing the stories of how everybody comes to be where they are now.
+- > Me too!
+- Right, i'd best get back to my desk, catch you later.
+- > Catch you later

 # 13:51 Different life style

+- are you ready to go?
+- > Go where we're meeting my parents at the new Italian place for lunch.
+- oh, Are we?
+- > Why have you got your gym clothes on?
+- I'm booked in with my personal trainer, I'm so sorry I can't cancel , it costs me 40 dollars.
+- > Are you joking with me? this has been on the calendar for weeks.
+My mom and dad have traveled two hours to meet us, and you are going to the gym?
+- I honestly can't remember you telling me, I also can't eat `pasta` or pizza on my diet
+- > okay this is going a little too far.
+- What do you mean?
+- > yes, I love you and I love that you want to `look after` yourself
+- great I love you too.
+- > but Your `obsession` with your health and `fitness` is going too far, you spent more time with your personal trainer than with me.
+- No, I don't.
+- > Well, it certainly feels like it. then your diet is so `controlled` we can't go out for meals or drinks.
+It's making everything so complicated.
+- I'm so sorry u feel this way.
+I don't know what to say.
+- > My health and fitness mean so much to me.
+Our lifestyles have gone in different directions.
+- Does it mean more to you than us?
+- > I'm not sure.But I don't think I should `be made to feel bad` or give it all up.
+- I understand.
+We'll talk about this later.
+Right now, I need to meet Mom and Dad.